 You’ll be going around all sorts of muddy and bumpy terrain so make sure you keep all your belongings secured and hold on tight!

-Most jeeps also had weather proofing, so if it did rain, they have covers which can be brought down for you.
+Most jeeps also had weatherproofing, so if it did rain, they have covers that can be brought down for you.

 When is the best time to go on an Udawalawe Safari?

 This is always a debate but I heard that the best time to go was in the morning time.